CompuTec/wms-docs/administror-guide/wms-translator.md

 You can download the translation for the selected language.
 You can update your CompuTec WMS installation with the downloaded translation files, e.g., to test it before an official release (please remember that the files will be updated with official versions upon upgrade to the official release).

-To swap downloaded language files with the ones in your WMS Server and Client installation folders, you have to copy translations files to two folders:
+To swap downloaded language files with the ones in your WMS Server and Client installation folders, you have to copy translation files to two folders:

 - A file with a longer name: